iauns/cpm/README.md

 CPM provides a utility function that allows you to download repositories at configuration time and blocking the CMakeLists.txt execution.
 This function
-is: `CPM_EnsureRepoIsCurrent`.
-You can download git repositories and SVN repositories using this function.
+is: `CPM_EnsureRepoIsCurrent` and will also ensure the tag you specify is up to date.
+You can download both git repositories and SVN repositories using this function.
 For a reference regarding the function's parameters, see the comments at the top of CPM.cmake.

 For examples of using this function, see the
 [google test](https://github.com/iauns/cpm-google-test) CPM external.